 [Hebrews 4:15-16] 15 For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin.
 16 Therefore let us draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.

 So lastly we see Jesus “sympathizes with our weaknesses”.
 That’s a big deal because He’s not mad at us.
-He care’s deeply and He’s inviting us to “draw near with total confidence”.
-Note, He didn’t say throne of judgement.
+He cares deeply and He’s inviting us to “draw near with total confidence”.
+Note, He didn’t say throne of judgment.
 He said the “throne of GRACE”.
 And what will we find there?
 He said “mercy and grace in time of need”.
-News flash, you never need mercy and grace more then when your struggling, and it will never run out!
+News flash, you never need mercy and grace more than when your struggling, and it will never run out!
 Amen.